AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/CAPSTONE PROJECT/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Thanks to Kaggle and Udacity for the data and the starter code.
+Thanks to Kaggle and Udacity for the dataset and the starter code.